Following Jesus from the Perspective of Relationships

 As a consequence of this belief and adopting, we will do good things.
 However, they are not a means (to gain favor with God), nor are they an end (a goal).
 The good things we do are an evidence.
 We do them because we are in Jesus' Kingdom, not to get into the Kingdom.

-The cross is important because it most clearly shows God's value system to us; it most clearly reveals God to us.
+The cross is important because it most clearly shows the value system of God to us; it most clearly reveals God to us.
+It is the evidence of what God's values are.
 What it shows us is sacrificial living, love and forgiveness.
 That is what God wants to transform us to be like.

 God's Kingdom Now